kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 #### Implementation overview

-We skip synchronization of the Jobs with the `managed-by` label, if it has any different value than `job-controller.k8s.io`.
+We skip synchronization of the Jobs with the "managed-by" label, if it has any different value than `job-controller.k8s.io`.
 When the synchronization is skipped, the name of the controller managing the Job object is logged.